 How to quit smoking in the best possible way

-It is proven and commonly known: tobacco is harmful to your health, causing chronic diseases and cancers in particular.1
+It is proven and commonly known that tobacco is harmful to your health, causing chronic diseases and cancers, in particular.1

-Each cigarette causes an increase in blood pressure for 20 to 40 minutes, as well as an increase of about 40% in the heart rate.2 This hypertension induces premature heart fatigue and a weakening of the artery walls in the long term.
-Among smokers, the risk of suffering from cardiovascular disease is twice as high as among non-smokers,3 and smokers’ respiratory and cardiac capacities during exercise are reduced.
+Each cigarette causes an increase in blood pressure for 20 minutes, as well as an increase in the heart rate.2 This hypertension induces premature heart fatigue and a weakening of the artery walls in the long term.
+For smokers, the risk of suffering from cardiovascular disease is 2 to 4 times higher than nonsmokers,3 and smokers’ respiratory and cardiac capacities during exercise are reduced.

 Several studies also show that smokers are more likely to develop type 2 diabetes.4

-How can you stop smoking with full peace of mind?
+How can you stop smoking tobacco with full peace of mind?

 This is the question many smokers ask themselves.
 Worldwide, it is estimated that 40% of smokers have tried to quit in the last 12 months.5 So why not you!